-trust beneficiary means a beneficiary under a trust (not being the settlor) who benefits from the performance by a firm as trustee of investment services relating to the management of the trust assets (in accordance with section 2372 of the Act (Other definitions)). trustee activity means, in relation to a firm , any activity undertaken in the course of or incidental to the exercise of any of its powers, or the performance of any of its duties, when acting in its capacity as a trustee.
-UCITS qualifier see the meaning given to the term in the Glossary unit trust manager means the manager of a unit trust scheme . zone a country see definition of Zone A country in the Glossary zone b country means a country which is not a zone a country .
+trust beneficiary means a beneficiary under a trust (not being the settlor) who benefits from the performance by a firm as trustee of investment services relating to the management of the trust assets (in accordance with section 2372 of the Act (Other definitions)).

+trustee activity means, in relation to a firm, any activity undertaken in the course of or incidental to the exercise of any of its powers, or the performance of any of its duties, when acting in its capacity as a trustee.

+UCITS qualifier see the meaning given to the term in the Glossary unit trust means the manager of a unit trust scheme.